Last Updated on May 9, 2023 by The Filtery

 What Are the Harmful Effects of Detergents?

-Whether or not your laundry detergent will actually cause issues depends on a lot of different factors, including age, total toxic burden, other health concerns, and more.
-Those who are extra sensitive or have chronic health concerns may be more likely to react negatively to the ingredients in common laundry detergents compared to those who are healthier and more equipped to process certain toxins and get them out of their bodies.
+Whether or not your laundry detergent will actually cause issues depends on many different factors, including age, total toxic burden, and pre-existing health issues.
+Those who have sensitivities or chronic health concerns (which is becoming an increasingly larger portion of the population) may be more likely to react negatively to the ingredients in common laundry detergents compared to others.

 Common ingredients found in conventional laundry detergents have been linked to issues like: